 Check your download allowance

-Make sure your ISP hasn't capped your speed because you exceeded the limits of your monthly usage allowance or traffic management policy.
-Many ISPs now reduce your speed rather than charging you for exceeding your allowance.
+Make sure your broadband provider hasn't capped your speed because you exceeded the limits of your monthly usage allowance or traffic management policy.
+Many providers now reduce your speed rather than charging you for exceeding your allowance.
 You should be emailed a warning if you exceed your usage allowance, however if you've simply exceeded the traffic management allowance (often in place at peak times) you won't be informed, your speed will simply drop for a fixed number of hours (or until the peak period ends).
-Your ISPs website should give you details of any traffic management policy in place and inform you of the effects of exceeding your usage allowance.
+Your provider's website should give you details of any traffic management policy in place and inform you of the effects of exceeding your usage allowance.

 Check your computers and security